 - Create greater awareness and utilization of the range of resources available in the community.

-The Southeast Community Services Center will be located in the heart of a growing social services hub on the corner of Alpine and Teal Streets in the Mendenhall Valley.
+The Teal Street Center will be located in the heart of a growing social services hub on the corner of Teal and Alpine Streets in the Mendenhall Valley.
 The campus will include the new Glory Hall shelter and soup kitchen serving unhoused individuals, as well as existing programs at St. Vincent de Paul and Smith Hall next door.
-Resources at Juneau Youth Services and Tlingit and Haida Central Council are just around the corner.
+Juneau Youth Services and Tlingit and Haida Central Council Head Start are just around the corner.
 People with disabilities, elders, low-income individuals and at-risk youth served by these existing programs will benefit from the comprehensive services offered by this innovative collaboration.

 Your support will make this dream a reality.
 Generous donors and volunteers are coming together to build a brighter future for Juneau and Southeast Alaska.
 With your support, we will enter the next phase of our project.

-Phase 1 (Complete!): Purchase of property by Southeast Alaska Independent Living (SAIL) and The Glory Hall, which will be subdivided for development and management by United Human Services of Southeast Alaska.
+Phase 1 (Complete!): Purchase of property with The Glory Hall, which will be subdivided for development and management by United Human Services of Southeast Alaska.

-Thanks to your donation, Juneau and Southeast Alaska residents, including elders, young children, families and individuals, will find the resources they need to live healthy and productive lives.
+Thanks to your donation, Juneau and Southeast Alaska residents will find the resources they need to live healthy and productive lives.

-Gifts for the Southeast Community Services Center may be made to the Juneau Community Foundation United Human Services Nonprofit Center Fund.
-To learn more about the Southeast Community Services Center project or to get involved in the campaign, please email UHS Executive Director, Joan O’Keefe, at [email protected]
+Gifts for Teal Street Center Fund may be made to the Juneau Community Foundation United Human Services Nonprofit Center Fund.
+To learn more about the Teal Street Center project or to get involved in the campaign, email [email protected] or go to www.tealstreetcenter.org